1927-08-27a: ~AUDIO~---images---comment---transcript---notes---links---site navigation

 Sh's at the most juvenile member of the audience and the penultimate junior member when she was sh'shing the most juvenile member.

-Tea, with breat and butter, Slim Jims, and Brownies were served after the program was finished.
+Tea, with bread and butter, Slim Jims, and Brownies were served after the program was finished.

 Miss Charlotte Haywood, Miss Alma Stokey and Mrs. Evans were noticed in the audience.